 Ken Clark (viola)

-Ken, a resident of Xenia and a writer for IBM, has performed as a violist and violinist in the Miami Valley for more than 30 years.
-Ken is a past member of both the WSU Orchestra and the Miami Valley Symphony Orchestra, and has also played with the Springfield Symphony Orchestra.
-He has performed in many small ensembles, including the Cavalier String Quartet in Virginia Beach, and has played for Elegant Entertainment since its inception in 1999.
+Ken Clark, a resident of Xenia and a long-time IBM employee, has performed as a violist and violinist in the Miami Valley for more than 30 years.
+Ken is a past member of both the WSU Orchestra and the Miami Valley Symphony, and has also played with the Springfield Symphony.
+Ken has performed in many small ensembles, including the Cavalier String Quartet in Virginia Beach, and has played for Elegant Entertainment since its inception in 1999.
 He has worked as a soloist with the Springfield Arts Council and the Dayton Area Harp Ensemble, and has played in the orchestras for numerous local music productions–sacred and profane.

 Linda Katz (cello)